Fri, Sep 24–Sun, Sep 26: Road closures and traffic obstructions around HKW. More...

 Ranjit Hoskoté is a poet, cultural theorist and curator.
 He has authored 30 books including poetry collections, volumes of art criticism, translations, and studies in cultural history.
 His essays on art, architecture, literature, and the politics of culture have been published in international journals and anthologies.
 His key research interests include the history of transcultural encounter and the possibility of a critical, insurgent cosmopolitanism.
 Hoskoté co-curated the 7th Gwangju Biennale (2008) and was curator of India’s first-ever national pavilion at the Venice Biennale (2011).

 Sunjung Kim (Seoul, South Korea)

-Sunjung Kim is the director of the Art Sonje Center, Seoul, and curator of the REAL DMZ PROJECT, which engages issues surrounding the division of Korea.
+Sunjung Kim is the President of the Gwangju Biennale Foundation.
+Prior to joining the foundation she was director of the Art Sonje Center, Seoul, and curator of the REAL DMZ PROJECT, which engages issues surrounding the division of Korea.
 From 1993 to 2004, Kim was the chief curator at the Art Sonje Center, Seoul, and in 2005 was Commissioner of the Korean Pavilion at the 51st Venice Biennale.
 Kim was Artistic Director of Media City Seoul (2010), Artistic Co-Director of Gwangju Biennale (2012), and Artistic Director of ACC Research & Archive in Asian Culture Center in Gwangju (2014-2015).